Tengoku1/CS109_Hidden_Markov_Model/README.md

-# CS109_Causality_Counterfactual_Model
+# CS109_Hidden_Markov_Model
 This is my CS109 Project made using Python and various imports from scikitlearn and pandas.
-This project is based on the theory of counterfactuals and how they are used in public settings to determine fault.
-My model is able to predict opinion and court decsions at a 62% rate.
+This project is based on the theory of Hidden Markov Models and how they can be used to predict on longitudal data how a disease would transition throughout many years.
+My model was able to accuractly assess whether a transtion would occur at a 80% accuracy rating.
+Additionally, I included a Monte Carlo model to reduce uncertainty based on my algorithm.